CarminaF/VeganFoodReviewAPI/README.md

 ### R4.
 Identify and discuss the key functionalities and benefits of an ORM

 An ORM or Object Relational Mapping is the simplified connection between object-oriented programs and relational databases.
 For python, the most popular ORM's are Django, web2py, SQLObject and SQLAlchemy.
 The advantage is that development time and cost are reduced.
-The logic for interacting with the database are handles by the ORM.
+The logic for interacting with the database are handled by the ORM.
 Security is also improved by as ORMs prevent SQL Injection.
+ORM's are ideal to use with APIs so if data source changes, the developer only need to change the ORM, not te applications that utilize the API.
+ORMs also offer database abstraction which makes migrating from one database manager to another much smoother.
 The drawback however is that it is time-consuming to learn and that ORMs typically run slower than SQL.
+Instead of ORMs, SQL stored procedures would be used.

 ### R5.
 Document all endpoints for your API